NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 7.)
 Too many controls to control brightness.
 I gave up eliminating the others since I stopped bothering.
 8.)
 Display artefacts exist, even after patches.
 Even EDID patching didn't help.
 9.)
 Occasional freezes when multitasking heavily, so, tread lightly (ig?)
 10.)
-Tried to fix resolution but gave up.
+Tried to fix resolution during picker but gave up.
 13.)
 Inbuilt Keyboard does not work in OpenCore boot menu.
 Internal trackpad and external keyboard/mouse work fine.
 14.)
 Boot chime enabled.
+Using VoodooHDA as it has internal mic working.
+Mic port is still dead and I don't have any interest to write custom AppleALC codec

 More?